 The PETG was slightly stringier than some other brands (Hatchbox and Polymaker), and the colors weren’t as nice.
 The blue is much more navy than it appears in the listing.
 It took a little bit more to get it tuned in (it seems to very slightly overextrude), but once it’s working, it prints consistently.
 At $21.99, it’s in line with other quality PETG prices.

 The matte PLA created a very nice surface effect (I printed adorable tiny piggies), and it still printed flawlessly.
-There are some reviews on Amazon with poor extrusion, so I do wonder if there are issues with quality control.
+There are some reviews on Amazon with poor extrusion, so I do wonder if there are issues with quality control, or if the granularity used to achieve the finish works poorly with small nozzles.
 I really like the surface finish on this, so I plan to try out some more colors.

 They include a print surface with the filament, which is just useless.
 Don’t use it.